-Annette Nellen, CPA, Esq., is a professor in and director of San José State University's graduate tax program (MST), teaching courses in tax research, accounting methods, property transactions, state taxation, employment tax, ethics, tax policy, tax reform, and high technology tax issues.
-Annette has over 25 years of experience in the area of taxation with emphasis on tax policy and reform for the past 18 years.
+Annette Nellen, CPA, CGMA, Esq., is a professor in and director of San José State University's graduate tax program (MST), teaching courses in tax research, accounting methods, property transactions, high tech tax matters, employment tax, ethics, and tax policy.

-Annette serves on the AICPA Tax Executive Committee and the AICPA Tax Reform Task Force.
+Professor Nellen serves on the AICPA Tax Executive Committee and the AICPA Tax Reform Task Force.
 She is a past chair of the AICPA Individual Taxation Technical Resource Panel.
 Annette is a monthly contributor to the AICPA Tax Insider e-newsletter.
-Annette was the lead author of the AICPA tax policy concept statement #1, Guiding Principles of Good Tax Policy: A Framework for Evaluating Tax Proposals (2001), still in use today.
+Professor Nellen was the lead author of the AICPA tax policy concept statement #1, Guiding Principles of Good Tax Policy: A Framework for Evaluating Tax Proposals (2001), still in use today.
 Professor Nellen is the recipient of the 2013 Arthur J. Dixon Memorial Award given by the Tax Division of the AICPA, the highest award given by the accounting profession in the area of taxation.
-In fall 2013, Annette completed a three-year term on the Executive Committee of the Taxation Section of the California Bar.
+In fall 2013, Professor Nellen completed a three-year term on the Executive Committee of the Taxation Section of the California Bar.
 She is a former chair of the ABA Tax Section’s Sales, Exchanges & Basis Committee.

-Annette is the author of Bloomberg BNA Tax Portfolio #533, Amortization of Intangibles.
-She is also the author of Bloomberg BNA’s Legal & Business portfolio, Overview of Internet Taxation Issues.
+Professor Nellen is the author of Bloomberg BNA Tax Portfolio #533, Amortization of Intangibles.
+She is also the author of Bloomberg BNA Internet Law Resource Center’s portfolio, Overview of Internet Taxation Issues.
 She is an editor for two of the Southwestern Federal Taxation textbooks.
 She is a monthly columnist (Moving Forward?) for Tax Analysts’ State Tax Notes.